NCAR/dart-developers-guide/source/issues.rst

 Science
   A problem that needs science discussion to be resolved

-You may want to add your own labels, for example, if you are working a lot with WRF, you may want to add the label WRF so you can search for all issues realated to WRF.
+You may want to add your own labels, for example, if you are working a lot with WRF, you may want to add the label WRF so you can search for all issues related to WRF.

 .. note
    If you are working on an issue, assign yourself the issue on Github.